edbrad/vm-bl-status/README.md

 $ sudo apt-get dist-upgrade
 ```
 ### Configure Networking
 The TCP/IP Networking configuration must be adjusted to be beter suited for a Server role.
-This includes: Assigning a Static IP address, specifing DNS Servers to be used for name resolution *(Internet & EMSMAIL.COM)*, and enabling the Linux Firewall (w/ Ubuntu ufw) to protect the server from Network attacks.
+This includes: Assigning a **Static IP address**, specifing **DNS Servers** to be used for name resolution *(Internet & EMSMAIL.COM)*, and enabling the Linux **Firewall** (w/ Ubuntu ufw) to protect the server from Network attacks.

 Edit the system network stettings file:
 ```